Hillsboro Wrongful Death Attorneys

 Dealing with the loss of a loved one is one of life’s most difficult experiences, especially when the death occurred prematurely because of someone else’s negligence or carelessness.
 Your grief may be compounded by confusion and anger about how this could have happened.
 Our compassionate Hillsboro wrongful death lawyers know what families go through after a wrongful death.
 We are prepared to be trusted advocates for your legal rights in this situation.
 This includes pursuing the compensation you deserve for your loss.
 We know no amount of compensation can change what happened, but it can be an important part of helping families start moving forward.
 We can guide you through the entire legal process, answering your questions, keeping you informed and conducting a detailed investigation.

 Contact us today at Rizk Law for a free, no obligation consultation to learn about your legal rights.
-Our attorneys have helped many families in Hillsboro and the surrounding areas and we are ready to take on your case with the upmost care.
+Our attorneys have helped many families in Hillsboro and the surrounding areas and we are ready to take on your case with the utmost care.
 You will not be billed for our services unless you receive fair compensation.

 Types of Wrongful Death Damages

 Oregon defines a wrongful death in Oregon Revised Statutes (ORS) 30.020 as a death caused by the wrongful act or omission of another, meaning a wrongful death is one caused by a reckless, negligent, or intentional act by another person or entity.
-There are many types of accidents that could result in a wrongful death case, such as skiing accidents, slip and fall situations, and truck accidents, among others.
+There are many types of accidents that could result in a wrongful death case, such as skiing accidents, slip and fall situations, truck accidents, and car accidents, among others.